jkobierczynski/hackthebox/openadmin/openadmin.md

 drwxrwxr-x  3 www-data www-data 4096 Jan  3  2018 workspace_plugins
 ```

 This exploit provide us however with a stateless shell.
-Every command we issued is not remembered and we end up in the same directory:
+Every command we issued is not remembered and we end up in the same directory, we can find 2 users:

 ```
 $ cd /home